 Living Conditions ⌂

-The Staffie doesn’t need a lot of space in the home but does need daily exercise to stay happy and healthy.
+The Staffie doesn’t need a lot of space in the home but does need daily exercise through walking and playing to stay happy and healthy.
 As with all intelligent breeds, without daily exercise and stimulation, the Staffie can become bored and destructive.
 Their intelligence makes them ideal breeds to explore obedience agility, fly ball and other activities with to keep them challenged and content.

 The Staffie has a thin coat, which makes them particularly suceptible to heat and cold – owners must be extra vigilant to protect their Staffie’s skin from the elements on particularly hot or cold days, as their coat does not provide protection.
 Their coat is short and thin and so very easy to maintain and a weekly brush will keep them looking shiny!

 Fun fact ♥